T-Bone Car Accident

 - Take a picture of your car from a variety of angles

-- Contact a Fort Lauderdale personal injury lawyer without delay
+- Contact a Fort Myers personal injury lawyer without delay

 Taking these steps might help you prove that the at-fault driver was liable.
 It might also help establish your entitlement to financial compensation if the negligence of another driver caused them to T-bone your car.